zhimoe/mdict-rs/README.md

 # mdict-rs

-a simple web dictionary write in rust, base on mdx format dictionary file. it's at an early stage of development, now only support mdx version 2.0 with encrypted=2 or 0
+A simple web dictionary, built in rust, based on mdx format dictionary file.

+It's at an early stage of development, now only supports mdx version 2.0 with encrypted=2 or 0

 ## usage

-1. put your mdx file in `resources/mdx/en` folder ando config `src/config/mod.rs`
+1. put your mdx file in `resources/mdx/en` folder and add files in config `src/config/mod.rs`
-2. if your mdx file has separate css file, put it in `resources/static/` folder
+2. if your mdx file has a separate CSS file, put it in `resources/static/` folder
-3. run
+3. run with:

 ```bash
 cargo run --bin mdict-rs